This month my office is being featured in Sunset Magazine (my copy just came in the mail yesterday and I’m so excited I can hardly breathe!)

 Tom was in heaven, working every day for the entire summer, on a project he’d wanted to do for years.
 I was in heaven because we were finally giving this little building the glory it deserved.In an effort to maintain its rustic simplicity, I really wanted to keep as much of the original shed as intact as possible, including the faded redwood exterior.
-And especially the section that my then 10-year old brother had carved his name into.
+And especially the section that my then 10-year old brother had carved his name into, and then denied it.

-And we had to keep the front stoop, cracked and worn thin over the years.
-I wonder how many times I’ve stepped into and out of this little building….
+And I insisted on keeping the front stoop, cracked and worn thin over the years.
+I wonder how many times I’ve stepped into and out of this little building…

 We wanted to pitch the roof, which posed a bit of a problem for Tom as I didn’t want my wonderful, old ‘Lady Banks’ rose to be damaged by the process.
-See the brace he built for it?
-So clever…My mother had collected a few antique windows over the years (with the intent of someday remodeling the shed) and combined with a few more that we found at different antique stores and flea markets, we now had a total of eight.
+So Tom built a brace to support it while he carefully pulled it away from the roofline.
+So clever…My mother had collected a few antique windows over the years (with the intent of someday remodeling the shed herself) and combined with a few more that we found at different antique stores and flea markets, we now had a total of eight.
 These old windows, with their fragile, wavy glass, lets in the softest, dreamiest diffused light.
 Outside of these windows, I have two large planter boxes filled with flowers that hummingbirds adore (salvias, cupheas and abutilon).
-Nothing makes me happier than designing at my desk and having a hummingbird fly up to take a sip of nectar just inches away from my face.I’ve had so much fun decorating the outside of this little building, with my collection of old garden tools being my favorite of all.
+Nothing makes me happier than designing at my desk and having a hummingbird fly up to take a sip of nectar just inches away from my face.I’ve had so much fun personalizing the outside of this little building, with my collection of old garden tools being my favorite of all.
 It’s taken me years of scouring my grandfather’s and father’s garage, flea markets and antique shops to find such treasures.
 I particularly love my dad’s old fishing creole that’s been the home to many little birds over the years.